 Make sure to subscribe to the Benzinga Crypto newsletter to stay informed.

 In 2017, a game called CryptoKitties clogged the Ethereum network for several days.

 CryptoKitties’ explosion in popularity drove demand (and prices) for these virtual cats through the roof.
 CryptoKitties are expensive collectibles like limited edition baseball cards.
-Similar to baseball cards, each kitty was non-fungible, or uniquely identifiable, via a token.
+Similar to baseball cards, each kitty is non-fungible, or unique.

-CryptoKitties proved to the community that the concept of non-fungible tokens (NFTs) could really work to store value for collectible assets.
+CryptoKitties proved to the community that the concept of non-fungible tokens (NFTs) could really work to verify collectible digital assets.

 NFTs aren’t limited to digital cats.
-NFTs are currently taking over the billion-dollar art industry, and a new game called Decentraland aims to show how NFTs might even be used for real estate in the future.
+NFTs are currently taking over the billion-dollar art industry, and a new game called Decentraland aims to show how NFTs might even be used for virtual real estate.

 By tokenizing non-fungible assets, they immediately become more liquid, and can even be used as collateral for loans.
 NFTs can store meta-data providing detailed information about the asset it represents.
 NFTs are typically Ethereum-based and exchanged on the Ethereum blockchain where their ownership history is securely stored forever.